lzfun/hello-world/README.md

 - Practice LeetCode questions and refresh myself with computer science knowledge (seems like there are a lot of resources on GitHub!)

 - Try some algorithm trading (also a lot of resources on GitHub!)

+- Build a (partial) private database to store and re-arrange words, articles and random thoughts I posted in past few years in different social network platforms and blogs